wuc9521/rep-flow/README.md

 ```

 # Project Structure
+`docs/` contains a single latex project to build the docs

 `data/` contains all the xml and png data fetched from the mobile application and all the prompt dialogues.

 `model` contains all model files used to locate which state the tester is in.